gandli/leetpassgen-raycast-extension/README.md

 ## Features

 - [x] Generate multiple passwords with customizable options.
-- [ ] Write the generated word group into a sentence that is smooth, grammatical and meaningful.
+- [ ] Combine the generated words into a sentence that is fluent, grammatical, meaningful, and logical.

 ## Installation